sabaiprimo/coffee-space-back/README.md

 - Browse for new coffee recipe and read coffee article
 - Create and edit new coffee recipe and article about coffee!
 - Rate other recipes and add them to favorite
+- Comment on others recipe
+- Subscribe for newsletter
 - Edit personal information, password

 ### Packages